The history of EENI - The School of International Business

-EENI (The Global Business School) was created in 1995 in Barcelona (Spain).
+EENI (School of International Business) was created in 1995 in Barcelona (Spain).
 Since the beginning, the school has been dedicated to international business distance education.
 EENI was the first school to create a digital learning system on International Business in Spanish language.
 Before it was called CBT (Computer Based Training).
 By that time, its strategy was focused on two main concepts:

 - Globalisation, nearly since the first day, EENI has put its faith in its internationalisation activities by designing

 When EENI was created, the school was located in Esplugues (close to Barcelona), and courses were distributed on diskettes.
 By that time, the Internet started to be considered as an essential tool and, as a result, EENI started contacting students from other countries (Argentina, Brazil, the United Kingdom, France).

 The first relevant project carried out by EENI was the “Postgraduate diploma in international business” for the University of Barcelona, which was studied in Spain, Brazil, Colombia, and Santo Domingo.

 EENI also developed an “International Business Course” for CEAC Group, which was later translated into Chinese.

 Due to technological changes, all courses were adapted to the new format of CD-ROM.

 The following year, EENI, together with Swedish and Italian companies, took part in a project financed by the European Union (EU), whose target was to elaborate an International Business Distance Learning course in Swedish, Catalan, and Italian.